Tuesday's Child (album)

 Tuesday's Child is Canadian singer-songwriter Amanda Marshall's second album, released in 1999.
 The album was certified triple platinum by the CRIA selling over 300,000 copies across Canada.
 The singles off her second album include, "Believe In You", "Love Lift Me", "If I Didn't Have You", "Shades of Grey", and "Why Don't You Love Me".
 This album produced two top 10 hits in Canada.

-Promotion

-The only time she was promoting "Tuesday's Child", she was in Phoenix, Arizona signing copies of her album, and doing a meet-and-greet.
-She also performed "Why Don't You Love Me" during this session.